 20. Moroccan Living Room Fireplace

 Is there anything more inviting than a crackling fire surrounded by beautiful mosaic work?
-A Moroccan living room fireplace often serves as the central focal point, featuring an arched opening and intricate tile or plaster if you have a modern fireplace, you can give it a Moroccan twist by adding a mantle made of reclaimed wood or surrounding it with colorful Zellige the hearth with large floor lanterns and a plush rug to create the ultimate cozy nook for winter combination of firelight and Moroccan patterns creates a mesmerizing effect that enhances the warmth and hospitality of your home for everyone who visits.
+A Moroccan living room fireplace often serves as the central focal point, featuring an arched opening and intricate tile or plaster details.
+Even if you have a modern fireplace, you can give it a Moroccan twist by adding a mantle made of reclaimed wood or surrounding it with colorful Zellige tiles.
+Decorate the hearth with large floor lanterns and a plush rug to create the ultimate cozy nook for winter evenings.
+The combination of firelight and Moroccan patterns creates a mesmerizing effect that enhances the warmth and hospitality of your home for everyone who visits.

 21. Moroccan Living Room Velvet